jueyang/know-your-tools/4-branch.md

 This is based in the js repo you've been using in this class:

-1. From your current branch `master`, create a branch with `git checkout -b comment`
+1. From your current branch `master`, create a branch with `git checkout -b reset`
-2. `You are on branch comment`.
+2. Do you see `On branch reset`?
 Good.
-Now add a comments in the js script.
+Now the new work in the script.
-3. Add, commit, push.
-You know the drill.
-  - note that you push to the `word` branch with `git push origin comment`
-4. `git checkout master`
+3. `git checkout master`
-5. `git merge comment` - Oh things are happening.
+4. `git merge reset` - Oh things are happening.
-6. `git branch -d comment`
+6. `git status`.
+What do you see?
+7. Push for real (You will see the change in the `master`)

+In this case you have only worked locally.
+When you are collaborating with others you will actually push your changes to a remote branch so that other people can see your changes (and collaborate on the right branch.)
+So rather than switching to `master` in step 3, you commit and push to the branch `reset`.
+Now you will see this branch appearing on your GitHub repo.

+While you could merge just as you did above, merging a remote branch should properly involve something called a **pull request**.
+We will talk about that more once you start collaborating with each other.
+And trust me, it will happen.

 ## Introducing the concept of production branch